CIA activities in the Democratic Republic of the Congo

 The Congo, short for the Democratic Republic of the Congo, is an equatorial country located in central Africa.
 As of July 2018, the CIA World Factbook lists the Congo containing over 85 million inhabitants representing over 200 African ethnic groups.
 French is the country's official language, and Catholics comprise the largest religious group at fifty percent.
+The Congo was colonized by King Leopold II of Belgium in 1885, and known as Belgian Congo until it gained independence.
+Both the Soviet Union and United States had kept a close watch on the mineral-rich country until on June 30, 1960, the Congo finally gained independence under the democratically elected Prime Minister Patrice Lumumba.
+Lumumba was a charismatic nationalist who led the only party in parliament with a nationwide base, rather than a regional or ethnic base.

+Before the independence of the Congo, the U.S. government attempted to facilitate the election of a pro-western government by identifying and supporting individual pro-U.S. leaders.

-The Congo was colonized by King Leopold II of Belgium in 1885, and known as Belgian Congo until independence in 1960.
-In recent decades, the CIA has been involved in the Democratic Republic of the Congo, especially in relation to the CIA's considerations and plans to assassinate former Prime Minister Patrice Lumumba (and accusations of CIA involvement in his eventual assassination).
-Patrice Lumumba was the legally elected first prime minister of the independent country.
-Lumumba was killed on January 17, 1961, at the age of thirty-five near Élisabethville, Katanga.
-Even before the independence of the Congo, the U.S. government attempted to facilitate the election of a pro-western government by identifying and supporting individual pro-U.S. leaders.
-The CIA was also notably involved in a campaign against Lumumba's successor, which led to his eventual imprisonment and long exile from the Democratic Republic of the Congo.
+After independence, the Central Intelligence Agency plotted to assassinate Lumumba by poisoning him, but the plan was not carried out.
+Lumumba was eventually killed on January 17, 1961, at the age of thirty-five near Élisabethville, Katanga.
+Scholars debate whether or not the CIA was involved in Lumumba's murder.
+The CIA was notably involved in a campaign against Lumumba's successor, which led to his eventual imprisonment and long exile from the Democratic Republic of the Congo.
 The CIA was also a vital part of the United States' efforts to aid Joseph Mobutu, who took control of the Congo in 1965 and renamed the country Zaire and himself Mobutu Sese Seko.
 The CIA would work heavily with Mobutu, particularly in relation to American support for the National Liberation Front of Angola and Jonas Savimbi's National Union for the Total Independence of Angola.